 So, without wasting much time, OFF we go with a unanimous decision to one of the local dhaba and ordered a couple of local curry dishes along with dhaba style chicken – which my friends, is a thinly chopped chicken with or without vegetable cooked on a humongous hot tava (griddle).

 The technique is to put everything on hot tava and use sharp-edged spatula’s to chop cook the dish (it literally felt like hands doing break-dance to the tak–tak–tak sound of spatula hitting the tava) .

 Within 10 minutes the recipe was made and served to us along with rice.
 The dish tasted absolutely delicious and spicy and more than anything we were mesmerized by the way it was cooked.

 Also, most of the dhaba food cooked in India is cooked on request, fast, easy and using very basic ingredients (not very expensive) hence the food tastes absolutely divine.

-So, I made the same dhaba chicken masala and served them over wholewheat Indian roti/naan along with fresh sliced veggies and some fresh squeezed lime – The Recipe Turned out to be a HIT!
+So, I made the same dhaba chicken masala and served them over whole wheat Indian roti/naan along with fresh sliced veggies and some freshly squeezed lime – The Recipe Turned out to be a HIT!